eebydeeby/frootthegame/README.md

 3. Start the scene in the main menu.
 4. Click on "multiplayer"
 5. One client should click on "Host" and the other "Multiplayer."
-6. The lobbu text should indicate that the players are connected and ready to play.
+6. The lobby text should indicate that the players are connected and ready to play.
 7. The host should click on "Start Game."